 This spoke started as Prison focused but is being renamed Crime and Punishment to reflect a broader focus of content in honour of Dostoyevsky's masterpiece, one of the Hub's favourite books.

-This series of posts about prison started in that innocent world before Covid, with The Hub's South Bank prosecco-fueled chat with London soprano Emma Dogliano.
+This spoke started in that innocent world before Covid, with The Hub's South Bank prosecco-fueled chat with London soprano Emma Dogliano.
 We met to talk about Emma's charity work running a choir in a London prison.
 Later, Emma agreed to be interviewed on The Hub about her family heritage of prison reform and her prison choir in more detail.

-All three raised the theme of the evolution of prison reform from the campaign against the death penalty to the still-needed debate on the point of prison as a less-than-successful means of reducing crime.
-And the damage crime does to its perpetrators and victims alike.
-Watch this space for a deeper dive into this theme.
+All three raised the theme of the evolution of prison reform from the campaign against the death penalty to the still-needed debate on the evidence that prison is a less-than-successful means of reducing crime and equally fails prisoners, victims and society.